emissary-ingress/emissary/docs/topics/using/projects.md

 # Introduction to the `Project` resource

+This feature is in beta, your feedback is appreciated.

 Ambassador is designed around a [declarative, self-service management model](../../concepts/gitops-continuous-delivery).
 The `Project` resource takes self-service, declarative configuration, and gitops to the next level by enabling developers to stage and deploy code with nothing more than a github repository.
 See [The Project Quickstart](../../../tutorials/projects/) to setup your first `Project`.

 ## The `Project` Resource